piruin/phototaker/README.md

 ```
 Change `LATEST_VERSION` to latest release version name

-This library require `com.android.support:support-core-utils` that already come with `com.android.support:appcompat-v7`.
+This library require `com.android.support:support-core-utils` and `com.android.support:support-fragment` that already come with `com.android.support:appcompat-v7`.
 If you already use AppCompat library (Who don't?).
 So, Don't have to worry about it.

 ## Usage